T9Air/klipper-camera-watchdog/README.md

 3d print error detector that catches errors before normal AI spaghetti detectors.
 > Note: The background on how I decided to start this project is at the bottom of the page since it is a few paragraphs long, and I do not want to bore people who just want to get to all the important stuff.

+I would like to thank [ozf](https://github.com/ozf) for programming the base AI for calculating the threshold value after which to cancel the print.
+You can find it [here](https://github.com/T9Air/KCW_Threshold_Predictor).
+> Note: Since there is very little data in the training set, it will likely not be very accurate.
+All data will be appreciated.
+I will write over there how to add data to the training set.

 # Installation and setup
 Go to https://github.com/T9Air/klipper-camera-watchdog/blob/main/docs/INSTALLATION.md